Arsenic-ATG/Arsenic-ATG/README.md

 <!--- - 🌱 I’m currently learning more about working of text editors --->
 <!--- - 🌱 I’m currently learning IOS development using swift --->
 - 🌱 I'm currently learning more about compilers and their ⚙️working
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other open source enthusiasts on some 😎cool projects
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I am a video game lover
 ---